Key Takeaway

 Why is MOTS-c so expensive compared to other peptides?

-MOTS-c is a complex mitochondrial-derived peptide that is more difficult to synthesize than simpler peptides like BPC-157.
+MOTS-c is a complex mitochondrial-derived peptide that's more difficult to synthesize than simpler peptides like BPC-157.
 Its production requires precise manufacturing processes, which drives up cost.
 Limited commercial availability also keeps prices higher.

 Can I reduce my MOTS-c cost by using a lower dose?

 Possibly.
 Some providers start patients at 5 mg three times per week, which uses less product than daily protocols.
-However, never adjust your dose without your provider's guidance, as underdosing may reduce effectiveness.
+But never adjust your dose without your provider's guidance, as underdosing may reduce effectiveness.

 Do telehealth peptide clinics charge more than local providers?